gouherdanish/gouherdanish.github.io/_posts/2024-10-29-loss-functions.md

 tensor([0.4644, 0.1967])
 ```

+Note:
+- In both cases, we get the same output but Case 2 seems easy to compute

 **Step 4 - Take mean**

 - For calculating Cross Entropy loss across all examples in the batch, we need to take the average